AbhayBhaskar1/Dog_Skin_Disease_Classification/README.md

 ## Project Overview

 This project is dedicated to creating a sophisticated system for identifying and classifying dog skin diseases using advanced deep learning technology.
-By harnessing Convolutional Neural Networks (CNN) with TensorFlow, the system excels in accurately and swiftly recognizing various diseases from dog images.
+By harnessing Convolutional Neural Networks (CNN) with TensorFlow, the system excels in accurately and swiftly recognizing various skin diseases from dog images.
 It encompasses the setup of a robust backend server, and the development of a user-friendly frontend that adapts seamlessly to different screen sizes.

 ## Features

-- **Image Classification Models**: Uses CNNs with TensorFlow for dog disease classification.
+- **Image Classification Models**: Uses CNNs with TensorFlow for dog skin disease classification.
 - **Backend Server**: Robust backend server setup and model deployment using TensorFlow Serving and FastAPI.
 - **Frontend Development**: Built a seamless and responsive frontend using React JS.
 - **Cloud Deployment**: Deployed the application on Google Cloud Platform leveraging Google Cloud Functions for scalability and reliability.